Robert Liston

-Robert Liston (28 October 1794 – 7 December 1847) was a Scottish surgeon.
+Robert Liston (28 October 1794 – 7 December 1847) was a British surgeon.
 Liston was noted for his speed and skill in an era prior to anaesthetics, when speed made a difference in terms of pain and survival.
 He was the first Professor of Clinical Surgery at University College Hospital in London and performed the first public operation utilising modern anaesthesia in Europe.

-Early life
+Early life and education

 He was born in the manse of Ecclesmachan, the son of Margaret Ireland from Culross and her husband Rev Henry Liston a clergyman and an inventor, from Ecclesmachan in West Lothian west of Edinburgh.
 His grandfather – also Robert Liston – was the Moderator of the General Assembly of the Church of Scotland.
 (Note: The difference in pagination between the 1983 and 2001 editions is attributable to the fact that for the 1983 edition, the frontispiece is counted as page 1, with printed page numbering commencing at page 13, which is the first chapter, on Robert Liston.
 Conversely, the online edition commences numbered pagination at chapter one.
 A comparison of the 1983 edition and the viewable online text shows no discernible deletions of text.
 Certainly chapter one appears word-for-word, as does chapter 11 (Disastrous Motherhood).
 In the latter case, the 1983 pagination encompasses four pages, whereas the online book encompasses three.
 However, the text is the same.
 The 1983 edition has each sequential chapter commencing on the same page as the preceding chapter ends, which causes a greater page range for some chapters.
 The online edition has each chapter commencing on its own page.
 Text is compressed so that there are more words per line, but of the text is verbatim for that able to be compared.)

+After a local education both from his father and in Abercorn village school, Liston started studying at Edinburgh Medical School from 1808.
+In 1810 he became assistant to his tutor Dr. John Barclay.
+In 1816, he went to London for a year to train under William Blizard.
+He returned to Edinburgh to teach anatomy alongside James Syme.
+He was then living at 95 Princes Street – a fine house facing Edinburgh Castle.
+In 1820, he married the daughter of Adam Crawford, a Leith wine merchant.